 Transitioning into retirement is a major life event.
 While some romanticize retirement and even see it as an achievement in personal status, it can be difficult for others.
 Add in a turbulent economy and a global pandemic, and questions abound for those preparing for this next stage in life.
 To help people who are either preparing to retire or have retired and are looking for something different, Ruth Tongen, a Certified Professional Retirement Coach, helps people design and live their retirement years with greater purpose, delight and better health.

-Tongen will be the keynote presenter in our upcoming virtual session, “Surfing the Waves of Change: Transitions and Meaningful Retirement,” on September 23rd.
-She recently shared with us some of her insights for those who are ready to embrace this new life.
+Tongen was a keynote presenter for a virtual session we hosted in 2020, “Surfing the Waves of Change: Transitions and Meaningful Retirement.”
+Prior to this presentation, she shared with us some of her insights for those who are ready to embrace this new life.

 How did you get into your line of work and why is that work important?